Tomato6966/lavalink-client/README.md

 - Added PR Packages to install all commits / packages at once `https://pkg.pr.new/Tomato6966/lavalink-client`
 - Removed the dist folder, and added prepare Scripts
 - Added attributes for git linting
-- Removed the old (gitbook) documentation, and swapped it to a NEW TSDOC Themed Documentation
+- Removed the old (gitbook) documentation, and swapped it to a NEW TSDOC Themed Documentation via astro.dev and mdx